Yuri05/Qualification-CKD/Qualification/report/report.md

 A population with Stage 4-5 CKD was created according to the demographic parameters of the target population presented in the study of Blum 1994<sup>34</sup> (eGFR 1-30 mL/min/1.73m<sup>2</sup>).
 Simulation of the pharmacokinetics of gabapentin after a single oral dose of 400 mg in this target population is presented in **Figure 3-3**

-<a id="figure-3-3"></a>
+<a id="figure-3-2"></a>

 ![](images/003_section_Compounds/004_section_Gabapentin/006_section_gabapentin_ckd/2_time_profile_plot_Gabapentin_Blum_CKD3_400_mg_PO.png)

-**Figure 3-3: Simulation of the pharmacokinetics of Gabapentin after a single dose of 400 mg in subjects with CKD.
+**Figure 3-2: Simulation of the pharmacokinetics of Gabapentin after a single dose of 400 mg in subjects with CKD.
 Observed data (circles) presented from Blum.**

 <br>
 <br>

-<a id="figure-3-4"></a>
+<a id="figure-3-3"></a>

 ![](images/003_section_Compounds/004_section_Gabapentin/006_section_gabapentin_ckd/3_time_profile_plot_Gabapentin_Blum_CKD5_400_mg_PO.png)

-**Figure 3-4: Simulation of the pharmacokinetics of Gabapentin after a single dose of 400 mg in subjects with CKD.
+**Figure 3-3: Simulation of the pharmacokinetics of Gabapentin after a single dose of 400 mg in subjects with CKD.
 Observed data (circles) presented from Blum.**

 <br>